openshiporg/marketplace/README.md

 ## Use Cases

 ### Niche Marketplaces
-Fork this repo to create specialized marketplaces:
+Deploy this marketplace to create specialized discovery platforms:
 - Sustainable brands in your region
 - Local independent shops in your city
 - Vintage collectibles from curated sellers